 While in Quebec, he played regularly with the Quebec Symphony Orchestra, the Orchestre de Sherbrooke, Orchestre Symphonique du Saguenay Lac St. Jean and Orchestre symphonique de L’Estuaire.
-While in Regina he was a member of the Regina Symphony Orchestra.
-Shortly after graduating in Quebec, Michael obtained his position with the Calgary Philharmonic Orchestra.
+Shortly after graduating in Quebec, he obtained his position with the Calgary Philharmonic Orchestra.
 As a chamber musician he has collaborated with such artists as Anton Kuerti, Jonathan Crow, Joseph Johnson, Charles Foreman, Kathleen Van Mourik and much of the Quebec City, Regina and Calgary musical communities.